Welcome to today's edition of the Rush 24-7 podcast.

 Let me check this real quick here, folks.

-Some of this stuff I, you know, just it's just a little bit too coincidental, but after the election's over, it's gonna be amazing how blue the sky has become.
+Some of this stuff, you know, this is a little bit too coincidental, but after the election's over, it's going to be amazing how blue the sky has become.

-I'm much bluer, how how much brighter the sun is.
+How much bluer, how much brighter the sun is.

 There will be polls on the renewed confidence in the U.S. economy that will be produced by the drive-bys after Obama has won, if that's the case.

-But here's the let me go back to the movie and American Carol.
+But here's the, let me get back to the movie in American Carol.

-It is up against the usual uh obstacles that uh conservative movies have, and that is uh without, you know, they're they're buying advertising time for it around, but it's got it's not getting a whole lot of support from the usual Hollywood sources that big movies do.
+It is up against the usual obstacles that conservative movies have, and that is without, you know, they're buying advertising time for it around, but it's got, it's not getting a whole lot of support from the usual Hollywood sources that big movies do.

-Now, what's happening here with this movie is that Mr. Zucker and Steve McVeady, who works with Mel Gibson and uh all the actors in this movie are putting their necks on the line.
+Now, what's happening here with this movie is that Mr. Zucker and Steve McVitie, who works with Mel Gibson, and all the actors in this movie are putting their necks on the line.

 Conservatism is the new gay in Hollywood.

-Uh and these guys, some of them are very powerful in their own right and they can come out, but what what happens if if this doesn't work, if this uh if if if this is uh movie is uh being if they if a critics are able to label it a flop at the box office, it will have a dispiriting effect on further attempts by conservatives to make movies that appeal to a political point of view of an audience that Hollywood does not make movies for.
+But what happens if this doesn't work, if this movie is being, if critics are able to label it a flop at the box office, it will have a dispiriting effect on further attempts by conservatives to make movies that appeal to a political point of view of an audience that Hollywood does not make movies for.

-I mean, when you see that this Bill Marr piece of trash is opening the same night, then W. Oliver Stone coming out, and you know what the the other the attempts that they have made to destroy the Iraq war effort, impune the U.S. military and all that.
+I mean, when you see that this Bill Maher piece of trash is opening the same night, and W Oliver Stone coming out, and you know what the other, the attempts that they have made to destroy the Iraq war effort, impugn the U.S. military and all that, it's just, it's relentless.

 They never stop coming at you.

-And this is uh this is an effort here by some highly talented, very qualified people, and it's funny.
+And this is an effort here by some highly talented, very qualified people, and it's funny.

-And it's a it just it's if if if you it's it's a kind of treatment that's true about some oaf like Michael Moore that you'll never see Hollywood make other than this.
+And it's a kind of treatment that's true about some oath like Michael Moore that you'll never see Hollywood make other than this.

-And it's, I think, you know, we we sit around when's Hollywood gonna do so.
+And I think, you know, we sit around when's Hollywood going to do something?

 Here's some people that are doing it.